You are here: Home > Section on Neuroendocrinology

 - Cong Fu, PhD, Visiting Fellow

 - M.A.A.
 Namboodiri, PhD, Guest Researcher

 - Harvey Pollard, MD, PhD, Guest Researcher

-The Section on Neuroendocrinology studies the pineal gland and regulation of the production of the pineal hormone melatonin.
+We study the pineal gland and regulation of the production of the pineal hormone melatonin.
 The work has broad implications for vertebrate biology and is of special interest to clinical scientists studying human diseases relating to circadian rhythms, including endocrine pathologies, sleep and mood disorders, and deficiencies in alertness.
 The Section also addresses the factors that control the remarkable global changes in gene expression occurring in the pineal gland on a 24-hour basis as well as factors associated with the establishment of the pineal phenotype.
 Interests range from small and large non-coding RNAs to mRNAs.
-The Section is dedicated to advancing understand of pineal function through the use of high-throughput sequencing to examine the pineal transcriptome in model experimental animals, including zebra fish, chicken, mouse, rat, and rhesus monkey, and to compare these profiles with those of the human pineal transcriptome.
+The Section is dedicated to advancing understanding of pineal function through the use of high-throughput sequencing to examine the pineal transcriptome in model experimental animals, including zebra fish, chicken, mouse, rat, and rhesus monkey, and to compare these profiles with those of the human pineal transcriptome.
 The goal of this effort is to identify core and highly conserved elements of pineal biology that can be optimally studied using resources available to the program.
-Moreover, the Section is involved in efforts to apply such methods to other systems to better understand the molecular basis of biological regulation.
+Moreover, we are involved in efforts to apply such methods to other systems to better understand the molecular basis of biological regulation.